xHossein/radiojavanapi/README.md

 RadioJavan API valid for 8 February 2021 (last reverse-engineering check)

-# Features
+## Features
 * Get full info of a Song/Video/Podcast/Story/Playlist/Artist/Album/Account
 * Like/Unlike Song/Video/Podcast/Story
-* Follow/Unfollow a Artist/MusicPlaylist
+* Follow/Unfollow Artist or MusicPlaylist
 * Create/Rename/Delete a playlist and Add song/video to it or Remove from it
 * Edit/Deactive account
 * Upload/Remove profile photo